Klipper3d/klipper/docs/MCU_Commands.md

   pins attached to thermistors controlling heaters - it can be used to check that a heater is within a temperature range.

-* `get_status` : This command causes the micro-controller to generate a "status" response message.
+* `get_clock` : This command causes the micro-controller to generate a "clock" response message.
 The host sends this command once a second to obtain the value of the micro-controller clock and to estimate the drift between host and micro-controller clocks.
 It enables the host to accurately estimate the micro-controller clock.

 Stepper commands
 ----------------